 - Scientists in the relatively new field of “geopsychology” are seeing links between personality and location.

-- A recent study found geographically significant variations in the distribution of the Big Five personality traits.
+- A 2021 study found geographically significant variations in the distribution of the Big Five personality traits.

-- It turns out that Southerners are more agreeable, while Northeasterners are more neurotic — but not all results conform to stereotype.
+- It turns out that Southerners are more agreeable, while Northeasterners are more neurotic — but not all results conform to stereotypes.

 Does where you live have any bearing on the kind of personality you have?
 Science says yes, and these maps show how.